-My father-in-law recently purchased this beauty.
+My father-in-law recently purchased a foldable electric wheelchair.
 He and my mother-in-law have taken it on several trips and love it.
 It folds up and is easy to transport in their vehicle and gets him everywhere he wants to go.
 It allows them to enjoy walks without him having to spend days and weeks in physical agony.

 Whatever you choose, please remember this.

 I don’t care how old or young you are if your lack of mobility is forcing you to stay home and is isolating you from friends and family, put your pride aside and find the mobility aid that best suits your needs.

 Which one or what combination of mobility aids would enhance your life?